 Organised abuse is sexual abuse where there is more than a single abuser and the adults concerned appear to act in concert to abuse children and/or where an adult uses an institutional framework or position of authority to recruit children for sexual abuse.

 Recognising and Responding to Abuse

 The following signs may or may not be indicators that abuse has taken place, but the possibility should be considered.

 Physical signs of abuse

 - Any injuries not consistent with the explanation given for them

-- Bodily injuries in places not normally exposed to falls, rough games, etc.
+- Injuries, which occur to the body in places that are not normally exposed to falls, rough games, etc.